rond-authz/rond-authz.github.io/_docs/policy-integration.md

 ### Response Filtering

-Sometimes you need to filter out or manipulate some fields in the response before sending it to the final target.
-This case is known as `Response Filtering`.
+Sometimes you need to filter out or manipulate some fields in the response before sending it to the client This case is known as `Response Filtering`.
 Rönd allows you to manipulate the response body directly in a policy.

 Unlike Request policies where policies returns a boolean value, Response Filtering policies should return a set that represents the new response object.